St Benedict's School, Ealing: Student representation and the student council

-Independent Schools Inspectorate (ISI) recommended the school consider enhancing internal student representation prompting the formation by the school of a school council with its formal powers outlined in its constitution.
+The Independent Schools Inspectorate (ISI) recommended the school consider enhancing internal student representation prompting the formation by the school of a school council with its formal powers outlined in its constitution.

 Students may run in elections throughout the school, from the third form to the upper fifth with two representatives elected from each year.
 Sixth form students can run for the offices of student president and chair of the sixth form common room.

 The structure of the school council consists of the student president and the student president's chapter.
 Members are appointed to the chapter by the newly elected student president to represent students in matters regarding food and health, estates and buildings, pastoral and equality, finance and investment, sixth form, upper and middle schools, and the vice president's office.
 The first codified school council constitution was signed in January 2016 by the student heads of school, student president, school chaplain, headmaster, chair of the sixth form common room, leader of the upper and middle school council and the chair of the school governing body.

-Structure

-On entry to the senior school each pupil is assigned to a house: Barlow (partnered with More House in the Junior School); Gervase (partnered with Gregory); Pickering (partnered with Bede) or Roberts (partnered with Fisher).
-These houses are named after the Benedictine martyrs St Ambrose Barlow, Blessed George Gervase, Blessed Thomas Pickering and St John Roberts.

-From the upper fourth onwards house captains are appointed in each division, while in the third form and lower fourth there are house representatives.
-In addition house colours are awarded from the upper fourth for outstanding contribution to the life of the school.

-Members of the upper sixth may apply to be a prefect, known as decans or senior decans.
-Their roles include helping at parents' evenings and other school events such as concerts, plays and dinners.
-The heads of the decans and senior decans are the student heads of the school.

-The school uses this name system for each academic year from age 5 to age 18 (with the equivalent shown in brackets):